japila-books/spark-sql-internals/docs/spark-sql-SchemaRelationProvider.md

 `SchemaRelationProvider` is the <<contract, contract>> of <<implementations, BaseRelation providers>> that <<createRelation, require a user-defined schema while creating a relation>>.

-The requirement of specifying a user-defined schema is enforced when `DataSource` is requested for a <<spark-sql-DataSource.adoc#resolveRelation, BaseRelation>> for a given data source format.
+The requirement of specifying a user-defined schema is enforced when `DataSource` is requested for a <<spark-sql-DataSource.md#resolveRelation, BaseRelation>> for a given data source format.
 If not specified, `DataSource` throws a `AnalysisException`:

 ```
 A schema needs to be specified when using [className].